Giles Jackson: Sophomore season

 During the 2019 season, Jackson wore jersey no. 15.
 In February 2020, after the NCAA announced that players would be permitted to wear jersey no. 0, Jackson asked for the number.
 His request was granted, and Jackson in 2020 became the first Michigan football player to wear the number.
 With the departure of receivers Donovan Peoples-Jones, Tarik Black, and Nico Collins, Jackson was expected to player a larger role in Michigan's offense during the 2020 season.

 On November 21, 2020, in a triple-overtime victory over Rutgers, Jackson returned the opening kickoff of the second half 94 yards for a touchdown.
 He also drew a pass interference penalty that set up the game-winning touchdown in the third overtime period.

 Jackson ended the season with 15 catches for 167 yards, and returned 18 kickoffs for 399 yards and a touchdown.

 On March 29, 2021, Jackson announced his intentions to transfer from Michigan.

 College statistics

+Professional career

+Jackson signed with the Philadelphia Eagles as an undrafted free agent on May 4, 2025.
+He was released by Philadelphia on August 20.